 - Attend an approved Landowner Relations Seminar.

-- Complete the written examinations and flight test within a 24 month period.
+- Complete the written examinations, training and flight test within a (rolling) 24 month period.

 Do not be daunted, the standard required is based on common sense, not academic brilliance!

-There are two types of commercial balloon licences: CPL(B) Restricted and CPL(B) (Full).
+There are two types of commercial balloon licences: CPL(B) Restricted and CPL(B) (Unrestricted).

 The CPL(B) Restricted is required if you are undertaking work for a sponsor or being paid by an external agent to operate a balloon.
 You can fly a sponsored balloon with everything paid for with a PPL but as soon as the sponsor asks you to attend any event then you need a CPL(B) Restricted.